* Focused on getting middle-income shoppers to spend more

 By Nicole Maestri

-Family Dollar, which sells most of its merchandise for $10 or less, caters to lower-income shoppers, with household incomes below $40,000.
-But the retailer has said it is now attracting more shoppers with household incomes of up to $70,000 as unemployment rises and credit remains tight.
+Family Dollar’s core lower-income shoppers have household incomes below $40,000, but the retailer has said it is attracting more shoppers with household incomes of up to $70,000 as unemployment rises and credit remains tight.

-“She’s coming to our store, but she’s not shopping the whole store,” said President James Kelly.
+“She’s coming to our store, but she’s not shopping the whole store,” said James Kelly, president and chief operating officer, of Family Dollar’s higher-income shoppers.

 To gain customers’ trust of its name-brand food selection, it is introducing a new advertising campaign.
 Ads will show products like Kraft Macaroni & Cheese with the slogan: “Exactly the same as the grocery store.
 We just price them lower.”